(This guide is also available as a PDF.)

 To meditate effectively, find a place where you are confident you will not be disturbed for the duration of the meditation session.
 A quiet room with a door you can close, free of loud noises, with a comfortable temperature, etc., is ideal.
 If necessary, let family members or others know that you would like to be left alone for that time.
 Your cell phone, and any other device which might create an interruption, should be silenced, turned off, or left in another room.

-Other than a simple chair (as described in step 2 below), and a way of keeping time (described in step 3), no other special items or circumstances are required.
+Other than a simple chair (as described in step 2 below), and a way of keeping time (described in step 3), and an ordinary notebook and pen or pencil, no other special items or circumstances are required.

 Most people find it best if they meditate in the same location every day, and at around the same time (perhaps right after you get up in the morning).
 Having a routine time and place will help you to more easily settle into “meditation mode” each day.